perekietka/cs-field-guide/text/en/curriculum-guides/index.md

 # Curriculum Guides

-We currently provide guides for using the Computer Science Field Guide in the following curriculums:
+We currently provide guides for using the Computer Science Field Guide in the following curricula:

 {table-of-contents depth="1"}